Sakai: Feudal period

+Edo period

-In 1615, Sakai was razed to the ground in the SummerCampaign of the Siege of Osaka between the Toyotomi clan and Tokugawa Ieyasu.
+In 1615, Sakai was razed to the ground in the summer campaign of the Siege of Osaka between the Toyotomi clan and Tokugawa Ieyasu.

 Sakai was restored as an important trade center during the Edo period but was involved only in inland trade due to the sakoku policy of the Tokugawa shogunate, which isolated Japan from the outside world.
 It was also known for its sake brewing and its cutlery industries.
 After the isolation policy was abandoned during the Bakumatsu period, Sakai was the location of the Sakai Incident, involving a clash between French sailors and Japanese gendarmes resulting in multiple casualties.
 When the Western powers demanded the opening of Osaka a port for foreign trade, both Sakai and Hyōgo were named as candidates; however, Sakai's proximity and ease of access to Kyoto and the presence of many imperial tombs led to the selection of Hyōgo.

 Modern Sakai

 Following the Meiji restoration, Sakai was transformed into an industrial center as part of the Hanshin Industrial Region, with industries centering on textiles and brick making.
 From 1876 to 1881, Sakai was part of Nara Prefecture.
-The city of Sakai was proclaimed on April 1, 1889 with the creation the modern municipalities system.
+The city of Sakai was proclaimed on April 1, 1889, with the creation of the modern municipalities system.
 It was one of the first 31 cities to be created in Japan.
 The 1934 Muroto typhoon killed over 300 people in Sakai.
 Another major disaster was in 1945, when the city was heavily bombed on six occasions during World War II with over 1800 civilian deaths.

 Following the February 2005 annexation of the town of Mihara (from Minamikawachi District), Sakai became a designated city in April 2006 giving it a greater measure of self-determination in governmental affairs.